-A lot of people think and a lot of websites claim that Tourists have to use CUC (Convertible Currency) and Cubans use MN Moneda Nacional).
+A lot of people think, and a lot of websites claim that Tourists have to use CUC (Convertible Currency) and Cubans use MN Moneda Nacional).
 This is utter nonsense on a lot of levels!

 Some misinformation about currency

-First of all: You can use MN as a tourist and I recommend you do so, just to show that you understand money!
+First of all: You can use MN as a tourist, and I recommend you do so, just to show that you understand money!
 Cubans use CUC all the time.
 You can exchange your CUC for MN in all Cadecas.

 Secondly: The Convertible Currency is only Convertible in Cuba.
-Take it home and it is worthless… Like Monopoly money is only money within the game.
+Take it home, and it is worthless.
+Like Monopoly money is only money within the game.
 So it is only convertible in name.

 Thirdly: People often ask me ‘how to spend their money without supporting the regime.
 Impossible!
 When you arrive you exchange your hard currency to Game Money.
 The hard currency is already in the government bank.
 You only spend Game Money (does not matter if you call it CUC or MN).
-If you do not want to support the ‘regime’ you should go elsewhere.
+If you do not want to support the ‘regime’, you should go elsewhere.

 Fourthly: There is no double currency in Cuba!
 (I’ll explain below).
 Cubans pay 25 MN with a CUC and 3 CUC with 75 MN or with 2 CUC and 25 MN.
 Both are used simultaneously and are mixed up.

-Cuba is poor and thus Cuba should be cheap.
+Cuba is poor, and thus Cuba should be cheap.
 Both are untrue.

 You might think that Cuba must be cheap because you’ve heard that a doctor earns 40 CUC a month.

-Well, it’s not… (And a doctor does not live on 40 CUC).
+Well, it’s not… (And a physician does not live on 40 CUC).
 Cuba is expensive.
 Nobody can live in Havana on 40 CUC a month.
-If you don’t want to go hungry you need about a hundred.
+If you don’t want to go hungry, you need about a hundred.
 And if you want to buy clothes and wear shoes you need a hundred more and if you want to keep your house in a reasonable state that’s another hundred…

 Because jobs don’t pay those salaries everybody is making money on the side.
 Or even worse, the salary people get is the pocket money you make on the side.